2. HOME

 Every time a snapshot is taken, a virtual copy of all files at that time reside in the snapshot

 When you delete a file, it is still in the snapshot.
-If you constantly create and delete files, many of the deletes will remain in snapshots and consume more space.
+If you constantly create and delete files, many of the creates/deletes will remain in snapshots and consume more space.

 Important

-This is why you should never put transient files in $HOME.
+This is why you should never put transient or frequently changed files in $HOME.

 Changes to the contents of your $HOME are recorded daily and result in snapshots.
 How frequently and how much data you add/delete/overwrite affects how much data your can store in $HOME.